marekplazaorg/ALLEGRO/README.md

 # ALLEGRO
-for NETSKOPE SSPM/CASB DEMO purpose
+for NETSKOPE SSPM/CASB DEMO purpose by APIUS Technologies S.A.